chellochan/rmit/COSC1285 - Algorithms and Analysis/README.md

+# Algorithms and Analysis

+The main objective of this course is for you to acquire the tools and techniques necessary to propose practical algorithmic solutions to real-world problems which still allow strong theoretical bounds on time and space usage.

-# Assignment 1 Word Completion
+## Assignment 1 - Word Completion

+> Spec: `assg1/Assignment1_Dictionary.pdf`

 Three types:
 1. Array-Based Dictionary